Will Smith Player Props: Dodgers vs. Angels

-Will Smith -- .229 average over his past 10 games -- will be in action for the Los Angeles Dodgers versus the Los Angeles Angels, with Reid Detmers on the hill, on June 20 at 10:05 PM ET.
+After batting .286 with two doubles, two home runs, seven walks and eight RBI in his past 10 games, Will Smith and the Los Angeles Dodgers face the Los Angeles Angels (who will start Shohei Ohtani) at 9:38 PM ET on Wednesday.

-He racked up two hits (going 2-for-3 with an RBI) in his most recent appearance against the Giants.
+He strung together two hits (going 2-for-4 with an RBI) in his last game against the Angels.

 Will Smith Game Info & Props vs. the Angels